jamesec/jamesec.github.io/o/obsidian_pdf.md

 # How to export PDFs with page numbers in Obsidian
 `Apr 9, 2026`

 Obsidian is a great app.
 I use it every day and can’t live without it.
-It’s not perfect—it’s an Electron app, so it uses a lot of resources—and it’s not open source, which I wish it were.
+It’s not perfect.
+It’s an Electron app, so it uses a lot of resources; and it’s not open source, which I wish it were.
 Still, I haven’t found a suitable alternative.

 <a href="https://obsidian.md/" target="_blank"><img src="https://upload.wikimedia.org/wikipedia/commons/1/10/2023_Obsidian_logo.svg" height="100" /></a>